Wiebke/TangramGenerator/README.md

 * basic arithmetic: addition, subtraction, multiplication and division of two numbers, scaling, negation and computation of the absolute value of one number
 * conversion to a floating point number
-* comparison of two numbers: general compare function (retuning -1, 0 or 1),
+* comparison of two numbers: general compare function (returning -1, 0 or 1),
 equality check, comparison to zero, and function for checking if two numbers have the same sign
 * min and max operations for two given numbers